lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 So let's start by defining what is a render pass.
 A render pass is the way used by Vulkan to precisely define how rendering should be done.
 In order to render anything, we need a to know in advance a set of things such as where we will be rendering to (that is, the target which can be an image, a depth buffer, etc.), the inputs we are going to use and what we will do with the outputs after rendering is complete.
 This is all specified in a render pass.
 A render pass can also have subpasses and we can establish definition between them.
 A render pass shall always contain at least one subpass.

 We will first review the structures required to create a render pass, so we can get a more precise knowledge about what is this all about.
 As you can imagine at this stage, in order to create a render pass, we need to fill up a structure with the creation information.
-This structure is named `VkRenderPassCreateInfo`.
+This structure is named `VkRenderPassCreateInfo renderPassInfo = VkRenderPassCreateInfo.callocStack(stack)`.
 This structure requires us to fill up three main attributes:

 - A list of attachments.
 - A list of subpasses.